bkcelebi/mac-first-repo/README.md

-Testing first repo on Mac
+Testing first repo on Macbook